 Fingerprint or Finger Scan?

 When a guest presented the pass at a turnstile, they were asked to insert the pass into a reader, and then to make a “peace sign” with their index and middle fingers and insert those fingers into a scanning area.
 During the scan, a camera took a picture of several points on the index and middle fingers and converted the image to a template.
+To anyone in the industry, this was a fingerprint scanner.
 By 2006, the system was upgraded to a single finger scanner.
 Instead of calling it a fingerprint, they call it a “Ticket Tag” which sounds much friendlier.

 Disney didn’t provide clear information on what was happening when a guest made the “peace sign” and inserted their fingers into the reading machine.
 Using the phrase “Ticket Tag” or “finger scan” instead of “fingerprint” seemed evasive to some people.
 They assumed that the company was fingerprinting park visitors and matching those fingerprint to the pass – and perhaps even other databases, such as criminal records, sex offender registries, and terror watch lists.
 There was a lot of misinformation about the program.